 Can the actors touch you at Halloween Horror Nights?

-I’ve already mentioned Thorpe Park’s infamous Saw Maze.
-On that, the actors could touch and grab the victims in the maze (us).
+My first introduction to horror houses was Thorpe Park’s infamous Saw Maze.
+On that, the actors could touch and grab the “victims” in the maze (us).
 I remember on one occasion a crazed zombie clung onto my then-boyfriend’s leg and wouldn’t let him go.
 Obviously, I abandoned him and ran for my life!

 Tips for Halloween Horror Nights